 Join the Plastic Free July Challenge

-Are you ready to make the commitment to a Plastic Free July?
-If you are, head over the to the Plastic Free July Challenge and sign the Pledge.
-Along with more than 40,000 people, schools and organizations from 90 countries – we can all be part of the solution.
+Are you ready to make the commitment to a Plastic-Free July?
+If you are, head over to the Plastic Free July and take the challenge.
+Along with millions of people, schools, and organizations from around the world – we can all be part of the solution.

 Feature image credit: amstockphoto / Shutterstock